 According to the local myths, Puma Punku is related to the Gods and the time of the first creation.
 The legend states that the first inhabitants had supernatural powers and were able to move stones from the ground and carry them through the air using sounds.
 The Inca tribes accept those legends and deny that their ancestors had anything to do with the building of Puma Punku.
 In fact, one legend says that Puma Punku was built in one night by the gods.

-For me, Puma Punku looks like a stone quarry of a bunch of truly talented stone masons who had at their disposal some unique machinery and knowledge.
+For me, Puma Punku looks like the stone quarry of a bunch of truly talented stone masons who had at their disposal some unique machinery and knowledge.
 It would be difficult, even with today's modern technology, to reproduce these carvings with 5 axis milling machines and diamond abrasive tools.
+To complicate matters, there are no evident tool marks on any of the cut surfaces making it more difficult to discern how the cuts were made.
 When you look around the area nothing makes any sense as intricately cut stones are strewn all over the place as though they were randomly thrown about and then stood up where the fell.
 All different shapes and sizes all over the place.
 There must be more to this than meets the eye.
 More importantly, it appears to me that Puma Punku and Tiwanaku are strongly related as the back side of the Gateway of the Sun displays many of the same extreme stone cutting skills (inside 90 degree cuts) as does the stone work at Puma Punku.
 The Gateway of the Sun is made from andesite stone which may as well be granite.
-So I believe that the Tiwanakan people at least learned the trade from the folks who created Puma Punku and used similar machinery to carve these intricate patterns into the stone.
-I am willing to bet that these carvings were not accomplished by hand with primitive tools.
+So I believe that it could be possible that the Tiwanakan people learned the trade from the folks who created Puma Punku and used similar machinery to carve these intricate patterns into the stone.
+But, its more likely, the stone was cut and polished by the folks who created Puma Punku and the Tiwanakan people simply found it that way and wove it into their history.
+I am absolutely certain that these carvings were not accomplished by hand by primitive people with primitive tools.

 |Someone tagged the sign.
 That sucks!||Not a large area.||Unbelievable stone work.|